WWE News: 10 Names Revealed For Tonight’s #1 Contender Battle Royal On SmackDown

 The Miz is likely headed for a mixed tag match against Cena at WrestleMania 33.
 Dean Ambrose is in the middle of a knock-down drag out feud with Baron Corbin, and they will likely battle it out over the Intercontinental Title at the big pay-per-view.

 Dolph Ziggler has been in the middle of a feud with both Apollo Crews and Kalisto for weeks now, and this will be furthered here for some reason.
-It’s odd that WWE is possibly continuing on with this and throwing them into the battle royal is just odd.
+It’s odd that WWE is possibly continuing with this and throwing them into the battle royal is just odd.
 Mojo Rawley being in there is on a much higher level of weird.

 Last, but certainly not least, there is Luke Harper.
 Ever since Randy Orton replaced him in The Wyatt Family, the newly turned babyface has been making life a living hell for Bray Wyatt, and he won’t be stopping anytime soon.